SnowBroScott/emberhold-canonical/docs/status.md

 Switching into a PIN-less adult profile hard-gates correctly.
 The "active member" switch is cosmetic, not a security boundary — physical possession of an unlocked parent session = parent authority.
 In the shared-session model a device-kid holds the owner's ambient parent JWT. **This is intra-household, not cross-tenant** — `current_family_id()` derives server-side from `auth.uid()`.
 Accepted for household use. **Three findings are ignored or downgraded *because of* this boundary.** Deciding the own-session-vs-per-member-auth fork revives all three.
 The fork is parked.

 ⚠️ **`useActiveMember()` reads the switched-to profile's own `role` column client-side; every RPC and RLS policy evaluates `auth.uid()`, which is always the owner.
-The client thinks a kid is acting; the database always thinks the owner is.** Every "active member" feature is built on that disagreement. **Three RPCs now take a validated actor/profile id precisely to bridge it** — `approve_redemption`, `wall_request_redemption`, `mark_first_run_complete`.
-It works, and it is the seam the per-member-auth fork would close.
+The client thinks a kid is acting; the database always thinks the owner is.** **Three RPCs now take a validated actor/profile id precisely to bridge it** — `approve_redemption`, `wall_request_redemption`, `mark_first_run_complete`.

 ---

 ## 🔵 THE BUILD MODEL — holding

-- **A PLAN ITERATION COSTS A CREDIT.
-(NEW — 2026-08-01.)** Plan mode was the right call on a migration — a code revert is not a database revert — but each round trip billed. **Two credits went to one sentence about a null fallback.
-Review a plan in ONE pass: every objection goes in a single message, or it goes in the next session.**
+- **A REPUBLISH IS CHEAPER THAN A THEORY.
+(NEW — 2026-08-01 late.)** `/sw.js` 404'd while its directory-mates served. jAIne proposed a Nitro static-output theory, then a host-reserves-the-path theory. **Scott republished and it resolved.** **When a file is in the repo, in the deploy, and absent from the origin, publish again BEFORE building a model of why.**
+- **A TRACKING ITEM WITH NO EVIDENCE AND NO DATE IS A RUMOR.
+(NEW — 2026-08-01 late.)** Three carried items died on contact tonight; two had never described anything real. **"One look" made them cheap to defer rather than cheap to kill.
+An item that survives on cheapness should be dated so its age is visible.**
+- **A RECON ANSWERS THE QUESTION IT WAS BRIEFED WITH.
+(NEW — 2026-08-01 late.)** The 08-01 recon checked five verbs and reported them identical. jAIne generalized to the whole switch and folded "word-for-word identical" into canon. **`event_created` had already drifted.
+Do not generalize a finding to the container the question lived in.**
+- **A STOP-CLAUSE IN A BRIEF IS WORTH MORE THAN A CORRECT INSTRUCTION.
+(NEW — 2026-08-01 late.)** The blurb brief said delete, and added *if this turns out to be an empty state, stop and report.* **It was an empty state.
+The clause caught jAIne's wrong call before it shipped.** Cheap to write, and it converts a wrong brief into a finding.
+- **THE FIRST VERSION OF A GUARD CAN CONTAIN THE RACE IT WAS MEANT TO PREVENT.
+(NEW — 2026-08-01 late.)** jAIne specified a `window.load` guard for SW registration. **If `load` has already fired at hydration, the listener never runs.** Passes on a cold load, fails on a warm one. **jAIne's brief, jAIne's defect.**
+- **A PLAN ITERATION COSTS A CREDIT.** **Review a plan in ONE pass.**
-- **AN INVARIANT MUST BE AN EXPLICIT LINE IN THE BRIEF, NOT INFERRED FROM PROSE.
-(NEW — 2026-08-01.)** "The read and the write must resolve identically" was written as intent and left the null fallback implicit. **Loose briefs are right for execution latitude and wrong for invariants.
-State the thing that must be true as its own line.**
+- **AN INVARIANT MUST BE AN EXPLICIT LINE IN THE BRIEF, NOT INFERRED FROM PROSE.** ✅ **Worked tonight: the service worker brief listed six numbered pass/fail invariants and all six held.**
-- **JAINE'S PUNCTUATION REACHES THE GLASS THE SAME WAY HER RATIONALE DOES.
-(NEW — 2026-08-01.)** 125 em dashes shipped to users because jAIne writes them into briefs and Lovable renders the phrasing. **Same disease as the escaped subtitles, different tell.**
+- **JAINE'S PUNCTUATION REACHES THE GLASS THE SAME WAY HER RATIONALE DOES.** ⚠️ **And the sweep that removes it can introduce a new defect: `laundry,it` lost its space to the em-dash pass and shipped.**
-- **A CANONICAL SNAPSHOT CAN BE CONSUMED BY REAL LIFE.
-(NEW — 2026-08-01.)** The Aug 1 discriminator was Cade's claims, and Cade did the chores overnight, so the claims moved. **The test survived because the row carried `last done`.
-Design a control that a working product cannot erase — or make the row carry its own history.**
-- **READ THE WHOLE MESSAGE BEFORE ANSWERING IT.
-(NEW — 2026-08-01.)** jAIne asked whether two chores had been completed overnight in a reply to a message that said they had been. **Second instance of asking a question already answered in the same turn.**
+- **A CANONICAL SNAPSHOT CAN BE CONSUMED BY REAL LIFE.**
+- **READ THE WHOLE MESSAGE BEFORE ANSWERING IT.**
+- **ANSWER THE QUESTION ACTUALLY ASKED, AT THE REGISTER IT WAS ASKED.** ⚠️ **New instance: asked for the answer, jAIne gave the answer and then appended two more instructions before executing.**
-- **TWO CANON DOCS CAN CONTRADICT EACH OTHER AND YOU WILL READ BOTH.** When two canon docs disagree, **the one describing SHIPPED BEHAVIOR wins over the one describing PRINCIPLE** — and the contradiction is itself a finding that gets logged.
+- **TWO CANON DOCS CAN CONTRADICT EACH OTHER AND YOU WILL READ BOTH.** **The one describing SHIPPED BEHAVIOR wins.**
 - **ASK ONE QUESTION BEFORE WRITING A FINDING.**
-- **LENGTH IS A DEFECT WHEN IT OUTRUNS THE READER.** A live debugging exchange wants one paragraph and one question.
+- **LENGTH IS A DEFECT WHEN IT OUTRUNS THE READER.**
-- **NEVER-WORKED AND BROKE LOOK IDENTICAL FROM THE GLASS.** ⚠️ **Third instance today: `void profileId` had discarded the id since the marker was written.**
+- **NEVER-WORKED AND BROKE LOOK IDENTICAL FROM THE GLASS.**
 - **A RECON'S FORENSICS AND ITS RECOMMENDATION ARE SEPARATE ARTIFACTS.**
-- **GREP CANNOT FIND A BUG THAT ISN'T A STRING.** ✅ **And the recon that answered it proved the inverse is cheap: four files, quoted lines, one afternoon, zero credits.**
+- **GREP CANNOT FIND A BUG THAT ISN'T A STRING.**
-- **BRIEF THE RECON TO DISPROVE.** ✅ **Worked today — the brief forbade inferring from a prior report and the answer came back quoted from source.**
+- **BRIEF THE RECON TO DISPROVE.**
-- **A SUBTITLE EXPLAINING SOMETHING VISIBLE IS BRIEF TEXT THAT ESCAPED ONTO THE GLASS.** **Default is deletion, not rewording.**
+- **A SUBTITLE EXPLAINING SOMETHING VISIBLE IS BRIEF TEXT THAT ESCAPED ONTO THE GLASS.** **Default is deletion, not rewording.** ⚠️ **Unless the surface is empty — then the copy is the only thing there and deletion is wrong.**
-- **A FLAGGED LINE IS A BETTER OUTCOME THAN A GUESSED ONE.** *(New corollary, 08-01: instructing an agent to flag-not-guess produced seven correct abstentions including the en-dash time ranges, which are typographically right and were never the target.)*
+- **A FLAGGED LINE IS A BETTER OUTCOME THAN A GUESSED ONE.**
-- **WHEN A TOOL FAILS SAFE, WIDTH STOPS PREDICTING SPEND.**
-- **REACH FOR THE SIMPLE EXPLANATION BEFORE THE DEFECT.** ✅ **Worked on Aug 1 — "somebody did the chores" beat "claims are dropped on roll."**
+- **REACH FOR THE SIMPLE EXPLANATION BEFORE THE DEFECT.** ⚠️ **Walked past twice in one exchange tonight.**
 - **A FILE-BY-FILE SWEEP CAN STILL UNDER-READ A FILE IT VISITED.**
-- **CODE IS ZERO LOVABLE CREDITS — MEASURED, NOT ASSUMED.**
+- **CODE IS ZERO LOVABLE CREDITS — MEASURED, NOT ASSUMED.** ✅ **Five jobs, one session, zero credits.**
 - **A RULE THAT PERMITS TWO WORDS FOR ONE OBJECT IS NOT A DECISION.**
-- **ANSWER THE QUESTION THAT WAS ASKED.**
-- **A CORRELATION IN A SCREENSHOT IS A HYPOTHESIS.**
+- **A CORRELATION IN A SCREENSHOT IS A HYPOTHESIS.** ⚠️ **And a LABEL in a screenshot is not necessarily on the surface at all — the "Done today" header never existed.**
 - **FIX THE CONTAINER, NOT THE CONTENT.**
 - **USER-AUTHORED CONTENT IS OUT OF SCOPE FOR VOCABULARY AUDITS.**
 - **REVERTIBILITY IS A LANE CRITERION, NOT JUST CREDITS.**
 - **A 🔴 WITH NO CONSUMER IS NOT A 🔴.**
-- **THE FIX WAS RIGHT AND THE REASON WAS WRONG.**
-- **AN ADULT PROFILE ID IS NOT ALWAYS A USER ID.** ⚠️ **Three shipped instances now.
-This is the defining bug class of the codebase.**
+- **AN ADULT PROFILE ID IS NOT ALWAYS A USER ID.** ⚠️ **Three shipped instances.
+The defining bug class of the codebase.**
-- **A DEFAULTED PARAMETER DOES NOT REPLACE A FUNCTION.** ✅ **Enforced explicitly in the marker brief; the old signature was DROPPED.**
+- **A DEFAULTED PARAMETER DOES NOT REPLACE A FUNCTION.**
 - **WHEN THERE IS NO GLASS, VERIFY THE DATA.**
 - **TWO BUGS THAT CANCEL ARE WORSE THAN ONE THAT SHOWS.**
-- **A GUARD WRITTEN FOR ONE AUDIENCE WILL MEET ANOTHER.**
-- **DON'T FENCE THE FILE THAT HOLDS THE FIX.**
-- **SWEEP THE CLASS ONLY WHEN IT IS ONE.** ⚠️ **Corollary 08-01: and check whether it IS one before assigning severity.
-"Four divergent implementations" was three identical copies plus a legacy variant.**
+- **SWEEP THE CLASS ONLY WHEN IT IS ONE.**
-- **"SYNCS TO `origin/main` BEFORE READING" IS NOT SELF-ENFORCING.** *(Worked six times across two days.)*
+- **"SYNCS TO `origin/main` BEFORE READING" IS NOT SELF-ENFORCING.**
-- **RIGHT-SIZE THE GUIDANCE TO THE GESTURE.** · **UNBUNDLE WELDED ASSUMPTIONS.**
-- **NAME EVERY CONSUMER OF A ROUTE BEFORE REMOVING IT.** ⚠️ **And ask whether YOU are one. `/hearth-log` had a live consumer: Scott.**
+- **NAME EVERY CONSUMER OF A ROUTE BEFORE REMOVING IT.** ⚠️ **And ask whether YOU are one.**
-- **PRESERVE WHAT ISN'T ENUMERATED.**
 - **A CLAIM ABOUT CODE IS NOT VERIFIED BY THE AGENT'S SUMMARY OF IT.**
-- **RECON CAN KILL YOUR RECOMMENDATION, AND THAT IS THE POINT.**
-- **PLAIN-SPEAK THE PROBLEM BEFORE BUILDING THE FIX.** · **SEVERITY IN A DOC OUTLIVES THE EVIDENCE FOR IT.**
 - **RLS AND GRANTS ARE TWO GATES, NOT ONE.**
 - **FIX THE MECHANISM, NOT THE INSTANCE.** · **BUILD THE FRAME BEFORE THE CONTENT.** · **DECOMPOSE BEFORE YOU PROMOTE.**
-- **Fetch the canon before producing anything.** ⚠️ **And verify the file, not the tracking item that describes it.
-One curl.**
+- **Fetch the canon before producing anything.** ⚠️ **And verify the file, not the tracking item that describes it.**
-- **A code revert is not a database revert.** Undo schema forward, always. **This is what plan mode is for.**
+- **A code revert is not a database revert.**
-- **The docs are not the live codebase — and can diverge silently.**
 - **A Code job isn't done until the artifact is observable from outside the agent.**
-- **HTTP 200 is not "renders."** **A preview is not prod.**
+- **HTTP 200 is not "renders."** ⚠️ **And a file rendering in the address bar is not the same request the browser makes for it — the SW fetch carries different headers and got a different answer.**
 - **Model routing:** Haiku (mechanical) · Sonnet (build, diagnosis, synthesis recon) · **Opus (tenant-isolation audit, and the jAIne seat).**
-- **One writer at a time.** Data-layer / live-DB → Lovable; frontend → Code.
-- **Lovable does not always honor prompt ordering.**
-- **SESSION LANE, DECLARED AT OPEN.**
+- **One writer at a time.** · **SESSION LANE, DECLARED AT OPEN.**

 ---

 ## ✅ EARLIER — SHIPPED (compressed; git owns the detail)

+- **2026-08-01 (late)** — the free session.
+Service worker shipped for installability; master-spec fold done from a read; page titles to middot; Slate collapsed-group label; `member_admitted`/`member_denied` rendered.
+Three carried items closed by looking.
+Zero credits, five Code jobs. `e813dca` → `b2efd8f`.
-- **2026-08-01** — the marker session.
-First-run marker read/write fixed as one change via a shared resolver; `verbLabel` scoped and closed without a fix; copy pass batch two plus a 125-character em-dash sweep. **August 1 roll-forward passed both legs.** ~2.8 credits, two free Code jobs. `eb93e73` → `fd1d6a8`.
+- **2026-08-01 (early)** — the marker session.
+First-run marker read/write fixed via a shared resolver; `verbLabel` scoped and closed without a fix; copy pass batch two plus a 125-character em-dash sweep. **August 1 roll-forward passed both legs.** ~2.8 credits. `eb93e73` → `fd1d6a8`.
 - **2026-07-31** — the redemption-path session.
-Vault kid-redemption fixed by routing to the existing wall RPC; wall approvals now log; the Bounty coverage grep found a fully unswept onboarding screen; the Slate copy pass.
+Vault kid-redemption fixed by routing to the existing wall RPC; wall approvals now log; the Slate copy pass.
 Four Code jobs, zero credits. `e186ff0` → `1ec7af2`.
 - **2026-07-30 (night)** — the Slate + the Ledger.
 Roll-forward for all three cadences, same-row. `retired_at`.
-The Bounty display-string sweep.
 Five credits.
 - **2026-07-30 (late)** — QA/design session.
-Zero code.
 Bounty supersedes Quest; the Slate and the Ledger; the roll-forward rule.
 - **2026-07-30 (early)** — the redemption `decided_by` fix, verified on live data.
 - **2026-07-29 (late)** — the master-spec fold + the first-run completion marker + `943a633`.
 - **2026-07-29 (early)** — the install tutorial.